oddbird/oddleventy/content/blog/2023/contain-root.md

 and see how each one behaves.
 With the combination above,
 the body is able to scroll,
-and fixed elements inside it
+with fixed elements remaining in place:
-stay fixed to that scroll-port:

 {{ embed.codepen(
   id='zYMqBJP',